SylviBlossom/rtd-tutorial/docs/source/test/cat/bullet.rst

     :param numbers x,y: The position of the bullet.
     :param string texture: The path to the bullet's texture.

-    .. method:: setSprite(texture, [speed, loop, on_finished])
+.. method:: Bullet:setSprite(texture, [speed, loop, on_finished])
+    :canonical: Bullet.setSprite

     Sets the sprite of the bullet to the specified path, and changes the bullet's ``width`` and ``height`` variables to the dimensions of the sprite. ``speed``, ``loop``, and ``on_finished`` will be passed into the sprite's ``play()`` function.

     :param string texture: The path to the bullet's texture.
     :param speed: The animation delay between frames.
     :type speed: number, optional
     :param loop: Whether the animation should loop.
     :type loop: boolean, optional
     :param on_finished: A function to call when the animation finishes.
     :type on_finished: function, optional

-    .. attribute:: wave
+.. attribute:: Bullet.wave

     A reference to the current Wave class that is active.
 Gets defined after ``init()``, but only if spawned through :func:`Wave:spawnBullet`; otherwise, it is never defined.

     :type: Wave

-    .. attribute:: attacker
+.. attribute:: Bullet.attacker

     A reference to the enemy associated with the bullet.
 Gets defined after ``init()``, but only if spawned through :func:`Wave:spawnBullet`; otherwise, it is never defined.

     :type: EnemyBattler

-    .. attribute:: damage
+.. attribute:: Bullet.damage

     Amount of damage the bullet does.
 If not provided, the game will calculate damage based on the enemy's attack.

     :type: number

-    .. attribute:: destroy_on_hit
+.. attribute:: Bullet.destroy_on_hit

     Whether the bullet will be removed when it collides with the player. ``true`` by default.

     :type: boolean

-    .. attribute:: remove_offscreen
+.. attribute:: Bullet.remove_offscreen

     Whether the bullet will be removed when it goes offscreen. ``true`` by default.

     :type: boolean

-    .. attribute:: tp
+.. attribute:: Bullet.tp

     The amount of TP (in percentage) the player gains from grazing the bullet.
 Defaults to 1.6 (1/10th of a defend).

     :type: number

-    .. attribute:: time_bonus
+.. attribute:: Bullet.time_bonus

     The number of frames, based on 30fps, that the wave's length will be reduced by when grazing the bullet.
 Apparently this is a mechanic in Deltarune.

     :type: number

-    .. attribute:: grazed
+.. attribute:: Bullet.grazed

     *(Internal)* Whether the bullet has already been grazed. (reduces graze rewards)

     :type: boolean